jv-jun23-team4/Car-sharing/README.md

 <div align="center"> <h1 > <img src=logo.jpg width="600" align="center" alt="50"/></h1></div>
-<div align="center"> <h1> Car Sharing Service </h1> </div>
+<div align="center"> <h1> SwiftDrive </h1> </div>

-### Welcome to our Car Sharing Service!
+### Welcome to our Car Rental Service!

-#### Our Car Sharing Service application is powered by Spring Boot, offering a convenient and efficient way to share vehicles.
+#### Our Car Rental Service application is powered by Spring Boot, offering a convenient and efficient way to share vehicles.
 Whether you need a car for a quick errand or a road trip, our service is designed to make your experience smooth and hassle-free.

 #### In this README, you'll find detailed information about our project, its features, and how to get started with car sharing.
 We offer you to try a reliable and convenient car sharing service without unnecessary worries and responsibilities.
 #### Let's get started!